-For further details, see the discussion below entitled "Chairman's Transition and Other NEO Developments" on page [•] of this Proxy Statement.
-Upon Mr. Coury's transition from an executive officer role, certain past compensation that had accrued or was granted over his successful 15-year tenure as CEO and Executive Chairman became payable under the terms of the compensation programs and applicable tax law, as described more fully on page [•] of this Proxy Statement.
+For further details, see the discussion below entitled "Chairman's Transition and Other NEO Developments" on page 52 of this Proxy Statement.
+Upon Mr. Coury's transition from an executive officer role, certain past compensation that had accrued or was granted over his successful 15-year tenure as CEO and Executive Chairman became payable under the terms of the compensation programs and applicable tax law, as described more fully on pages 53 to 54 of this Proxy Statement.
 The vast majority of those payments have been previously disclosed in proxy statements and other public filings prior to 2016.